 Analysis of intelligence and information holdings is regularly conducted to identify the major risks to the sustainable harvest of Rock lobster.
 The combination of strategies, actions, and initiatives are critical to focus the primary compliance effort to manage the risks and achieve targeted outcomes.
 The details are identified herein.

 Intelligence

-- Information collection. - Analysis and testing of information voracity. - Provide recommendations for targeted operations. - Develop strategic assessments.
+- Information collection. - Analysis and testing of information voracity. - Provide recommendations for targeted operations. - Response to emerging trends and changes to the fishery. - Develop strategic assessments.

 Education and awareness